 Eight features were extracted from shaft encoders.
-The first feature is the number of spikes in encoders' derivation per time, representing the total number of wheel turns during the play (number of times wheels change from stationary to rotating).
-Other features of the encoders are extracted by convolving acceleration signals and the summation of two encoders signals.
+The first feature is the total number of wheels turns during the play per time.number of spikes in encoders' derivation per time, representing the total number of wheels turns during the play (number of times wheels change from stationary to rotating)..
+Other features are extracted by convolving encoders signals and acceleration signals.

 To combine the features, analyzing the states of playing with the car is useful.
 The whole children's playtime with the intelligent toy car can be divided into four states: 1) no playing, 2) playing only with wheels, 3) playing on the ground, and 4) playing in the air.
 In the not playing section, the intelligent toy car is almost stationary and has no movements, and both encoders and acceleration signals are almost zero.
 The playing only with wheels section is when the intelligent toy car is almost motionless while rotating its wheels.
 In such a case, the shaft encoders show changes while there is no significant change in the acceleration.
 In the playing on the ground section describes those portions of playing that the intelligent toy car is moved which creates changes in both acceleration and shaft encoder signals.
 Finally, the playing inn air section is when the intelligent toy car is moved in the air, and the acceleration is changing, and its wheels are not rotating.
 Thus, the encoders signals show zero rotation.

 Integrating the jerk of the summed acceleration signals with the variation of the encoders' data separates these four mentioned sections from each other.
 If the jerk is almost zero, then the car is almost stationary and depending on the shaft encoders' signal variation, the car can be in the No Playing state or in the playing only with wheels state.
 If the jerk was non-zero, then the car is moving and based on its encoders data it could be in the playing on the ground or playing in the air states.
 The percentage of every state in the play time of a subject is considered a feature.
-By defining an active duration for the intelligent car that consists of playing only with wheels, playing on the ground, and playing in the air sections, the absolute interaction period of the test case is calculated.
+By defining an active duration for the intelligent car that consists of total time minus not playing section, the absolute interaction period of the test case is calculated.
 The ratio of each state to the length of the absolute interaction period is also a feature.

 Classification Structure

-To train classifiers, the collection of 45 subjects data was divided into two groups: the training set with 80% of samples and the test set with 20% of remaining samples.
+To train classifiers, the collection of 45 subjects' data was divided into two groups: the training set with 80% of samples and the test set with 20% of remaining samples.
 The training set is used to train the classifier, and the test set is used to measure the classifier's performance.
 The K-fold cross-validation method[24] separates test and training sets in k=5 different ways to generalize the result and make it more reliable.
 The average of the accuracy, sensitivity, and specificity of the trainings are reported.
 In this research, a Support Vector Machine (SVM)[24] is a suitable machine learning method that can effectively classify this kind of data.
 By testing three kinds of SVM, SVM with a linear kernel is selected for its considerably better performance.

 Feature Selection